Bloodmallet/wowtc/docs/character/threat.md

 ## General description

 Each monster has a threat table, it sums all the 'hostile' actions performed against it per actor (player, pet etc.).
-These actions are damage, healing and generating rage or fury.
+These actions are damage, healing and generating resources.

 Actors are generally separate entities, so a player's pet/totem/minion generates threat for itself with some exceptions, eg. Dancing Rune weapon (it's hypothesized that the distinction is when said actor is never targetable).